pa2si/portfolio/README.md

-v 0.1.6
+v 0.1.7

 new:

+- checkbox for contactform
+- imprint in footer
-- Projects in Development
+- privacy policy in footer

 what's done: